mckenney5/slim-cat/README.md

 This is a rewrite of GNU cat where the unused features are removed.

 ## Project Meta
-This software is in a **working beta** state.
+This software is in a **working stable** state.
-The software works but still needs testing before being a stable release
+The software works as inteded, currenlty bug free.

 ## License
 This code is licensed under the MIT license.
 See 'LICENSE' for details.